Implement a result list

 }

-As you can see in the above query response, the Search API returns a list of items grouped by bookseriesid.
+As you can see in the preceding query response, the Search API returns a list of items grouped by bookseriesid.
 The results are sorted by relevance (this applies to both the results and childResults arrays), and the bookid and parentbookid fields are required to resolve the logical ordering.
-Also, when a book series contains only one item, its childResults array is empty and its parentField and childField fields don’t need to be populated.
+Also, when a book series only contains one item, its childResults array is empty and its parentField and childField fields don’t need to be populated.

-Exporting results
+Export results

 As a reference, you may want to look at the source code of the ExportToExcel component to see how it’s implemented in the Coveo JavaScript Search Framework.